 Longer ropes allow for more team members on a given rope without having to compromise on ideal spacing between team members.
 Crevasses in the Alaska Range are quite large and more space between climbers is typically better than less.
 Three climbers on a 60 meter rope will be able to space themselves 15 meters (45 feet) apart while still having 7-8 meters of rescue coils to be carried at either end.
 For medium sized teams, splitting up into two rope teams for travel allows for two ropes to be used by the group.
 This allows more options for travel strategy and for rescue and is generally preferably to trying to cramp five or six climbers onto one rope.

 Personal preference seems to be the biggest factor when it comes to ice axe selection.
-Some climbers prefer their axe be very durable for chipping ice and making tent platforms, placing pickets, etc. Others select a very light axe to mostly use snow climbing on small portions of Denali's less technical routes, but then using other tools for placing pickets (a hammer) and for making tent platforms in ice (spade).
+Some climbers prefer their axe be very durable for chipping ice and making tent platforms, placing pickets, etc. Others select a very light axe to use while snow climbing on small portions of Denali's less technical routes, and then bring additional tools for placing pickets (a hammer) and for making tent platforms in icy conditions (spade).

 Regarding length, again there are two schools of thought: some climbers like a longer axe that they can use on the lower angle and moderate slopes as well as the higher angle slopes on the upper mountain.
 Others believe an axe is only needed on the steeper sections on the upper mountain, thus a short, light axe makes more sense from a weight and space point of view.

 On average, most climbers wind up somewhere in the middle and select a well-built 60-70cm mountain axe and use it in addition to their trekking poles throughout their climb.
 An ability to adequately self-arrest is important at all points on the route and should be considered even on the flat lower glacier.
-In times of firm surface conditions, it can be hard to arrest without an axe or tool like a whippet trekking pole if a team members falls into a crevasse.
+When climbing on firm surfaces, it is difficult to arrest a fall without an axe or tool such as a whippet trekking pole.

 We highly recommend adding some form of insulation (hockey tape, foam) to the head of your ice axe to reduce potential for frostbite in colder temperatures.